 Moreover Rosamund Adoo-Kissi-Debrah is the Co-Founder of the Ella Roberta Family Foundation that was set up after the death of her daughter in 2013.
 The aim of the Foundation is to improve the lives of children affected by asthma in South East London by raising awareness of asthma, campaigning for better treatment of asthma and campaigning for clean air as it is everyone’s fundamental right to breathe clean air.
 Rosamund Adoo-Kissi-Debrah was also part of a Roundtable with Arnold Schwarzenegger at the AUSTRIAN WORLD SUMMIT 2019 to discuss the consequences of air pollution.
 She once more participated at the 2021 AUSTRIAN WORLD SUMMIT to speak about the detrimental impact of air pollution.

 Success Factor | Hero Moment

 Ella was the first person in the UK to have air pollution listed as the cause of death on their death certificate, following the inquest ruling in December 2020.
-Ella Adoo-Kissi-Debrah still keeps fighting pollution with the Ella Roberta Family Foundation with the mission to raise awareness of the dangers of asthma so that no child will ever have to suffer the way Ella did.
+Rosamund Adoo-Kissi-Debrah still keeps fighting pollution with the Ella Roberta Family Foundation with the mission to raise awareness of the dangers of asthma so that no child will ever have to suffer the way Ella did.

 Ella Roberta Family Foundation,